-8. Relax by the river at Chattahoochee Coffee Co.
+8. Relax by the River at Chattahoochee Coffee Co.

-Another friend recommended this as a great place to enjoy the Chattahoochee river.
+My same friend recommended this as a great place to enjoy the Chattahoochee River.
 He did mention that it’s tucked away in an apartment complex, so don’t be alarmed if you don’t see the coffee house right away.
 You actually have to call the place from the front gate to get in, but they’re used to it and will just ring you in.
 If you’re working while traveling, this is a great place to come as everyone inside and on the deck seemed to at work on a laptop.

 We took our things to go and walked all the way out to the picnic benches by the river itself to enjoy the afternoon.
 Also, as a heads up, it’s only open to residents on the weekend.

 9. Watch the sun rise or set from Jackson Street Bridge.

 One of the most recommended places I’ve seen for views of the Atlanta skyline is at Jackson Street Bridge.
 You might also recognize it from a certain television show with zombies… While most people go for the sunset, I wound up going for the sunrise and only shared the bridge with one other photographer.

 **TIP: Getting there is actually super confusing if you don’t have a car!
 It goes over another road, and it’s by Freedom Park, but it’s hard to tell if Freedom Park is below the bridge or on the same level.
 It won’t show up in Uber, so I found it on Google Maps and essentially picked a corner to drop a pin in the Uber app.
 My driver was pretty confused, but we managed to find it!
 And it’s totally worth the early morning wake-up call.
 Look for where Cain St. meets Jackson St. NE to drop your pin.